premodelling/infections/README.md

 The project's programs are Python programs, and they rely on the packages listed in [requirements.txt](./requirements.txt) / [dependency graph](https://github.com/premodelling/infections/network/dependencies).
 Refer to the [development notes](./development) for more about the Python code & development environment.
-Additionally:
+Additionally, the overarching repository structure is

 directory | contents